-Report No: TT 313/07 ISBN: 978 1 77005 595 7 Overseas price : \$20 00 (excl postage)
+Report No: TT 313/07 ISBN: 978 1 77005 595 7 Overseas price : \$20 00 Excl postage

-On-farm application of in-field rainwater, harvesting techniques on small plots in the central region of South Africa - Vol 2: Extension manual Botha JJ; Anderson JJ; Nhlabatsi NN
+2. On-farm application of in-field rainwater, harvesting techniques on small plots in the central region of South Africa - Vol 2: Extension manual

+Botha JJ; Anderson JJ; Nhlabatsi NN

 Water harvesting is the process of concentrating rainfall as runoff from a larger area for its productive use on a smaller area.
 A number of Water Research Commission projects on the In-field rainwater harvesting (IRWH) technique have demonstrated that rural communities can greatly benefit from this production practice.
 Intensive field experiments on clay and duplex soils, conducted over a period of six seasons, indicated that IRWH increased maize and sunflower yields by as much as 50%, compared to conventional production techniques (CON).
 Research results over a number of years have indicated that the IRWH technique is sustainable in terms of increased agronomic productivity, reduction of risk, conservation of the natural resources base, social acceptability and economic feasibility.
-This technology transfer project was initially planned for implementation in six rural communities around the towns of Thaba Nchu and Botshabelo in the Free State province

-The technology exchange process expanded rapidly resulting in many more households and communities than initially anticipated implementing the IRWH technique that the need arose to employ a proper exit strategy that ensured continued implementation of the technique by interested communities.
-As the number of farmers and communities using IRWH techniques increased, a decision was taken by representatives from each group and community to form a municipal-based water harvesting interest group (MB:WHIG).
+This technology transfer project was initially planned for implementation in six rural communities around the towns of Thaba Nchu and Botshabelo in the Free State province communities using IRWH techniques increased, a decision was taken by representatives from each group and community to form a municipal-based water harvesting interest group (MB:WHIG).
 This body was later named the Tswelelopele Small Farmers Cooperative (TSFC).
 Amongst the organisations that were co-opted into the structure were the municipality, the tribal authority and the local agriculture office.
-Report No: TT 314/07 ISBN: 978 1 77005 596 4 Overseas price : \$20 00 (excl postage)